mjlee177/Capstone_Fruits_Classification/README.md

 ### 3.1 🍖💪 Backbone Models with Training On

-The purpose of this excercise is to
+The purposes of this excercise are:
-- See if having training on will fix the low validation accuracies
+- To see if having training on will fix the low validation accuracies
 - For visualization of the difference between training off and on
   - If we happen to get a better result with training on, we can optimize that model and call it our new "best"

 Settings:
 - Batch size = 32